creativecreatorormaybenot/clock/README.md

 ### Mistakes in code

-Trying to fix some issues, trying to optimize, or just by being human in general, I introduced some bad practices and mistakes to the code on accident that I noticed now after the challenge period has ended.</a>
+Trying to fix some issues, trying to optimize, or just by being human in general, I introduced some bad practices and mistakes into the code on accident that I noticed now after the challenge period has ended.</a>
-I will **not** fix these issues to keep the code how it was when I submitted it - just note that there are things I did not intend to write the way they are and I would have fixed in a real product :)
+I will **not** fix these issues to keep the code how it was when I submitted it - just note that there are things I did not intend to write the way they are and I would have normally fixed :)

 ## Gallery